The best place to get help or report a bug is the Tcpreplay-Users

 Let us know!
 Many of the features exist today because users like you

 asked for them.
-To make a feature request, email the tcpreplay-users
+To make a feature request, you can either email the

 I'm always willing to include new features or bug fixes submitted